 Dear Texas Tree Surgeons,

-You may have seen recent media coverage of the discovery of the Emerald Ash Borer in Texas.
-The Emerald Ash Borer (Agrilus planipennis) is a small, green beetle that feeds on ash trees.
+You may have seen recent media coverage of the discovery of the emerald ash borer (“EAB”) in Texas.
+The emerald ash borer (Agrilus planipennis) is a small, green beetle that feeds on ash trees.
 Though native to Asia, EAB first appeared in North America in 2002.
 In 2016, EAB was found in northeast Texas.
 In July 2017, suspected EAB specimens were found in Tarrant County.
 In early December 2018, the Texas A&M Forest Service confirmed that several ash trees near Eagle Mountain Lake had been killed by EAB infestation.
 In May 2020, Texas A&M confirmed presence of EAB in the Denton area.

 - If there are diseased or damaged ash trees, consider removal before they have a chance to be infested.